satyajitlion/GravLensing/research-log/Research Log 10-20-2025.md

 - Discovered a practical Python library (`groupy.gconv`) for implementing G-CNNs in PyTorch, specifically for the p4 (rotation) group.

-- Successfully ran a simple code example
+- Checked the pytorch code example implementation for GCNNs by Taco Cohen.
 ***
 ### Results